 Life is not a drag race.
 There is no straight line to the end.
 Everyone certainly doesn’t start equal.
 There is also not a guaranteed path to victory if a certain plan is always followed.

-I guess it could be akin to comparing a straight line and a spider web.
-A straight line is rather easy to follow and it gets to the point in which it set out to do.
+Compare a straight line and a spider web.
+A straight line is rather easy to follow, and it gets to the point in which it set out to do.
 There is little interpretation of this rigid formality and what is and appears to be is just that.
 A spider web is more abstract and it’s not entirely certain that one single line in its structure will even come to a termination point.
-Like of maze made of lines, you could possibly follow a single line in this structure and either end up somewhere or nowhere.
-This structure has utility and but its existence is rather tenuous and it simply at the whims of reality and existence.
-I know the comparison isn’t exactly one to one but the point is that people are so sure that there is a normal way of going about life and that there cherished ideals are gospel.
+Like of maze,you could possibly follow a single line in this structure and either end up somewhere or nowhere.
+This structure has utility, but its existence is rather tenuous and it is simply at the whims of reality and existence.
+I know the comparison isn’t exactly one-to-one but the point remains that people are so sure that there is a “normal” way of going about life.
+So much so that their cherished ideals are gospel.

 Leave a Reply